Alexander

 Houston Urban Development Master Plan

-This master plan for a new neighborhood in Houston, TX, takes health and sustainability as its defining themes.
-The low-rise, high-density plan is a contextual and upgraded extension of the existing community.
-Individual homes are sited to define the streets, keeping a similar scale as in the adjoining blocks.
+Our master plan for a new neighborhood in Houston proposed 400 new residential units while focusing on health and sustainability.
+The low-rise, high-density plan is a contextual and upgraded extension of the existing neighborhood, keeping a scale appropriate to nearby houses in the adjoining blocks.

-A new central street is proposed that ties together the three courts that represent different parts of a neighborhood: community, education and retail.
-The new shopping center on the western side of the site is a series of shops that form a courtyard and town center.
-The campus of the existing daycare is now the conceptual education courtyard.
-The last courtyard is that of the community, with a large swimming and wading pool and pool house, a basketball court, playground and a greenhouse with agricultural fields that enable children and neighbors to grow their own healthy vegetables and food.
-There are three additional courts with parks and children's playgrounds that create smaller precincts within the district.
+The concept of the design was to introduce a new central street to tie together three courtyards representing different parts of an ideal neighborhood: retail, education, and community.
+A series of shops on the western side of the site form a retail hub with an enclosed court and town center.
+The campus of an existing daycare center acts as the education courtyard.
+The last courtyard is for communal use, with a large swimming and wading pool, a basketball court, playground, and a greenhouse with garden beds where children and neighborhood residents can grow their own vegetables for healthy meals.
+Three additional courts with parks and children's playgrounds create smaller precincts within the district.

 Type